Cooking in The Keys

 I made this fish with grilled corn and grilled baby broccoli.
 They cooked on the grill right along with the fish.

-For a sauce, you can try Lemon Garlic Butter Sauce or Mayo Ketchup Sauce if you want something creamier.
+For a sauce, you can try Lemon Garlic Butter Sauce or creamy Mayo Ketchup Sauce.

 Here are a few more summer recipes that go well with grilled red snapper: